-Shortly after 9-11, I remember my supervisor explaining to me the importance of intimate environment on humans.
+Shortly after 9-11, I remember my supervisor explaining to me the importance of an intimate environment on humans.
 When there is a sudden change, it can be very difficult for some people to adjust.
 Especially when the change is linked to a traumatic event.

 So, here are some points to consider when you design your healing, intimate environment.

 When you look out your window, what do you see?
 Do you see plants, trees, the sky, a body of water, or something not quite so pleasant?
 What do you want to see when you look out your window?

-Every color has particular effects our psyche, far more than we are consciously aware.
+Every color has particular effects on our psyche, far more than we are consciously aware.
 Think back in your life about times and places when you felt especially great about yourself.
 What color did you wear?
 Do you think it might have boosted your spirits without your knowledge?
 Do you still have that color around or would you like to reintroduce it into your life?

 Humans need light.
 We especially need the Vitamin D that we derive from the warm sunlight.
-Therefore, I suggest designing with ‘light space’ in the forefront of your creative process.
+Therefore, I suggest designing with ‘light space’ at the forefront of your creative process.
 The quality and style of lights in your home set the mood that you desire.
 Natural light is the most desired, however, the right artificial lighting can be very effective as well.

 Do you feel safe?
 Many times, we do not feel safe yet we are not consciously aware of this important factor in our environment.
 For instance, don’t arrange your living space so that you sit with your back to a door.
 That’s a big one for me.